 CONTENTS: Pernille Hermann and Stephen Mitchell, "Constructing the Past.
 Introductory Remarks," 261-66; Anders Andrén, “Places, Monuments and Objects.
 The Past in Ancient Scandinavia,” 267-81; Stephen Mitchell, “Memory, Mediality, and the ‘Performative Turn’: Recontextualizing Remembering in Medieval Scandinavia,” 282-305; Thomas A. DuBois, “Ethnomemory: Ethnographic and Culture-Centered Approaches to the Study of Memory,” 306-31; Pernille Hermann, “Saga Literature, Cultural Memory and Storage,” 332-54; Bjørn Bandlien, “Hegemonic Memory, Counter-Memory and Struggles for Royal Power: The Rhetoric of the Past in the Age of King Sverrir Sigurðsson of Norway,” 355-77; Agnes S. Arnórsdóttir, “Cultural Memory and Gender in Iceland from Medieval to Early Modern Time,” 378-99; and Gísli Sigurðsson, “Past Awareness in Christian Environments: Source-Critical Ideas about Memories of the Pagan Past,” 400-10.

-Simon Nygaard and Yoav Tirosh are in the process of editing some of the papers given at the IMC sessions on Old Norse Studies and Collective Memory along with other constitutions in a thematic special issue of the journal Scandinavian-Canadian Studies / Études scandinaves au Canada on Old Norse Studies and Collective Memory slated for publication in 2021 as volume 28 of the journal.
+Simon Nygaard and Yoav Tirosh are in the process of editing some of the papers given at the sessions on Old Norse Studies and Collective Memory held at the IMC 2019 at Leeds University along with other constitutions in a thematic special issue of the journal Scandinavian-Canadian Studies / Études scandinaves au Canada on Old Norse Studies and Collective Memory slated for publication in 2021 as volume 28 of the journal.